elotl/kip/README.md

 The resources in [deploy/manifests/kip](deploy/manifests/kip) create ServiceAccounts, Roles and a StatefulSet to run the provider.
 [Kip is not stateless](docs/state.md), the manifest will also create a PersistentVolumeClaim to store the provider data.

-Once credentials are set up, apply [deploy/manifests/kip/base](deploy/manifests/kip/base) to create the necessary kubernetes resources to support and run the provider:
+Once credentials are set up, apply [deploy/manifests/kip/base](deploy/manifests/kip/base) to create the necessary kubernetes resources to support and run the provider.

+In AWS:

     $ kustomize build deploy/manifests/kip/base | kubectl apply -f -

+In GCE:

+    $ kustomize build deploy/manifests/kip/overlays/gcp | kubectl apply -f -

 For rendering the manifests, [kustomize](https://kustomize.io/) is used.
 You can create your own overlays on top of the base template.
 For example, to override provider.yaml, Kip's configuration file: